-- refer to (i) equipment listed in Part I of the Export List, e.g. weapons, ammunition, defense materials, chemicals, (parts of) equipment, or to (ii) war weapons; - contravene a sanction adopted by the Security Council of the United Nations; or - endanger the principles specifically protected in s.
+- refer to (i) equipment listed in Part I of the Export List, e.g. weapons, ammunition, defence materials, chemicals, (parts of) equipment, or to (ii) war weapons; - contravene a sanction adopted by the Security Council of the United Nations; or by the European Union or - endanger the principles specifically protected in s.
 34(2) AWG, i.e. external security, the peaceful coexistence of nations or the foreign relations of the Federal Republic of Germany.